Skip to content

 Overview

 The Opilot extension brings the full Ollama model ecosystem into VS Code.
-After installation and a model pull, you can use local AI models in Copilot Chat, as inline code completions, and in a dedicated @ollama chat participant — all without leaving the editor.
+After installation and a model pull, you can use local AI models in Copilot Chat, as inline code completions, in a dedicated @ollama chat participant, with a persistent server heartbeat in the status bar, and with per-model generation controls in a settings webview — all without leaving the editor.

 The Ollama activity bar icon opens a sidebar with four panels: